-An academic complaint/grievance is one involving faculty members, associate deans, the program director of a particular program, or the Dean of a particular program.
+An academic complaint/grievance is one involving faculty members, the Program Director of a particular program, or the Department Chair for a particular program.
 Faculty evaluations and grading of student work are based upon the substantive judgment of the faculty and are not subject to a complaint/grievance.